RicardoBernardo870/vue-github-challenge/README.md

 This was a code challenge i was proposed to do.
 It was created with the Auth system of firebase and data saving capability of the cloudstore database.
+The main focus was the creation of functionality and components using VueJs and structure of project, UI was not the focus.